Sven-I-Am/chatroom-exercise/README.md

 ### Nice to have

-* Instead of just asking for a username, we can make a user class with properties such as
+* Instead of just asking for a username, we can make a user class with properties such as :heavy_check_mark:
   * username
   * password (if you make a login system)
   * avatar